EverydayDesignStudio/capra/README.md

-# Capra 🎥⛰️
+# Capra 🎥 ⛰️

-> Capra is a system for hikers to document and revisit their past hikes.
+*A system for hikers to document and revisit their past hikes.*

 ---